 “One quarter cup of pumpkin seeds has about 180 calories so you may want to be careful about eating them out of hand if you’re watching your weight, but you can also sprinkle pumpkin seeds on salads and green veggies,” says Ms. Lehman.
 “Or add them to smoothies.”

 “I often eat them on their own or in a homemade trail mix with goji berries, walnuts and unsweetened coconut flakes,” says Ms. Miller.
-Enjoy tossed on salads, soups or grains bowls for added texture, flavour and nutrients.”
+Enjoy tossed on salads, soups or grains bowls for added texture, flavor and nutrients.”

 If you’d like to get a little more creative with using pumpkin seeds in your diet, try using them in pesto sauces in place of or in addition to pine nuts, use them as a soup or salad garnish, or grinding them up and add to meatballs and burgers for a subtle nutty flavor.